Deeply supervised salient object detection with short connections: Experiments and Analyses

-\para{Datasets.} A good saliency detection model should perform well over almost all datasets~\cite{borji2015salient}.
-To this end, we evaluate our system on 5 representative datasets, including MSRA-B \cite{liu2011learning}, ECSSD \cite{yan2013hierarchical}, HKU-IS \cite{li2015visual}, PASCALS \cite{li2014secrets}, and SOD \cite{martin2001database, movahedi2010design}, all of which are available online.
-These datasets all contain a large number of images and have been widely used recently.
-MSRA-B contains 5000 images from hundreds of different categories.
-Most images in this dataset have only one salient object.
+We evaluate our approach on 5 representative datasets, including MSRA-B \cite{liu2011learning}, ECSSD \cite{yan2013hierarchical}, HKU-IS \cite{li2015visual}, PASCALS \cite{li2014secrets}, and SOD \cite{martin2001database, movahedi2010design}, all of which are available online.
+These datasets all contain a large number of images as well as well-segmented annotations and have been widely used recently.

+MSRA-B contains 5,000 images from hundreds of different categories.
 Because of its diversity and large quantity, MSRA-B has been one of the most widely used datasets in salient object detection literature.
-ECSSD contains 1000 semantically meaningful but structurally complex natural images.
+Most images in this dataset have only one salient object, and hence it has gradually become a standard dataset for evaluating the capability of processing simple scenes.
+ECSSD contains 1,000 semantically meaningful but structurally complex natural images.
 HKU-IS is another large-scale dataset that contains more than 4000 challenging images.
 Most of images in this dataset have low contrast with more than one salient object.
 PASCALS contains 850 challenging images (each composed of several objects), all of which are chosen from the validation set of the PASCAL VOC 2010 segmentation dataset.
-We also evaluate our system on the SOD dataset, which is selected from the BSDS dataset.
+We also evaluate our system on the SOD dataset, which is a subset of the BSDS dataset.
 It contains 300 images, most of which possess multiple salient objects.
-All these datasets consist of ground truth human annotations.
+All of these datasets consist of ground truth human annotations.

-In order to preserve the integrity of the evaluation and obtain a fair comparison with existing approaches, we utilize the same training and validation sets as in \cite{jiang2013salient} and test over all of the datasets using the same model.
+In order to preserve the integrity of the evaluation and obtain a fair comparison with existing approaches, we utilize the same training and validation sets as in \cite{WangDRFI2017} and test over all of the datasets using the same model.

-\para{Evaluation metrics.} We use three universally-agreed, standard metrics to evaluate our model: precision-recall curves, F-measure, and the mean absolute error (MAE).